With Ember 1.0 RC8, we have reached the final RC before 1.0 final, which

 Other Improvements

-• Several improvements to yield to make sure it always yields back to
+to make sure it always yields back to

-• Performance improvement to range updates by not using the W3C range
+the calling context [@kselden] - Performance improvement to range updates by not using the W3C range

-• Completion of the 1.0 documentation audit [@trek]
+API even if it's available [@eviltrout] - Completion of the 1.0 documentation audit [@trek]

-• Better error message if you try to use the same template name multiple
+- Better error message if you try to use the same template name multiple

-times by using tags [@locks]
+times by usingtags [@locks]

-• Add currentRouteName to ApplicationController, which you can use
+, which you can use

 consistency with HTML naming.
 Old names remain but are soft-deprecated